 How do I file a VA Disability Claim?

 If you are a veteran struggling with Lupus, VA Claims Insider will get the compensation you deserve.
-A Veteran Claims Expert will look over your entire medical history, and find your service-connected disabilities, including the best secondary conditions for your claim.
+A Veteran Coach will look over your entire medical history, and find your service-connected disabilities, including the best secondary conditions for your claim.

 If you are fed up with the VA process and ready to get a system that works, we can get you the compensation you deserve!